 The possession or use of drug paraphernalia is often an indication that an individual is in possession of or is using controlled substances.
-Drug paraphernalia is defined as any equipment that is used to produce, conceal, and/or consume controlled substances, such as bongs, grinders or pipes.
+Drug paraphernalia is defined as any equipment that is used to produce, conceal, and/or consume controlled substances, such as, but not limited to, bongs, grinders or pipes.
 Possession of drug paraphernalia is prohibited by the College.